BrentSeidel/Ada-Arduino-Due/README.md

 backspace and delete keys.
 This should provide the basics for both console I/O as well as serial communication with other devices.

+### I2C
+Basic polled I2C interface is working.
+Some cleanup is still probably needed.
+A BME280 is used for testing and some functions are working.
+Note that 64 bit arithmatic is required for this.

+### Tasking
+Moved the LED flasher into a separate task - multiple tasks are working.

 ## License
 This software is available under GPL 3.
 If you wish to use it under another license, please contact the author.
 Note that the files with the names sam3x8s*.ads have been